Aristolochia chilensis: Distinguishing characteristics

 Members of the genus Aristolochia are known for fly pollination and are similar to pitcher plants and flytraps.
 The main difference is that those plants digest the insects for nutrients, while the Aristolochia use them mainly for pollination.
 Every part of the plant is also poisonous if ingested by humans or animals.
 Caterpillars and the swallowtail butterfly actually feed on the leaves, flowers, and shoots of the plant.
 Caterpillars can especially tolerate the acids contained within the plant and, in turn, cause them to become poisonous to predators.
 The plant is also zygomorphic and usually has foetid flowers to attract pollinators (flies) while repelling predators.
 The aroma of the flower especially helps with its survival.

 Environment and habitat

-This plant is only native to Chile and is found in low altitude valleys and coastal mountains.
-They tend to be found in coastal areas from 0 – 500 meters and mountains from 500 – 2000 meters in altitude.
+This plant is only native to Chile and is found in low-altitude valleys and coastal mountains.
+They tend to be found in coastal areas from 0–500 meters and mountains from 500 to 2000 meters in altitude.
 They thrive in very dry areas with little to no rainfall and can tolerate droughts.
-They also thrive on full exposure to sunlight and grow only on level or northern facing slopes.
-The plant can not handle snow but it can tolerate brief freezing spells of approximately -5 °C which is the approximate temperature of the morning frost in Chile.
+They also thrive on full exposure to sunlight and grow only on level or northern-facing slopes.
+The plant can not handle snow but can tolerate brief freezing spells of approximately −5 °C, the approximate temperature of the morning frost in Chile.
 They also need adequate drainage to mature properly.